 Important things to note about withdrawn insurance claims

-Insurance claims can affect you in a number of ways, including raised premiums and creating a negative mark on your driving record (especially if you are found at fault for a collision).
+Claims can affect you in a number of ways, including raised premiums when it’s time for your car insurance renewal and creating a negative mark on your driving record (especially if you are found at fault for a collision).
 Sometimes, drivers will decide they want to cancel a claim because they don’t want to incur the wrath of the insurance gods, but you need to know that once you’ve filed the claim, the incident will still be listed on your driving record.

 Drivers may find many reasons why they might want to cancel an auto insurance claim after it’s been filed, and you’ll be happy to know that in most instances, you’ll be allowed to withdraw the claim, as long as you haven’t cashed the cheque you were sent.
 If you’ve been found at fault for the accident, you may not be able to withdraw a claim, but in most other instances, your insurance provider will be more than happy to oblige a cancellation request.